Enrolling in Modular Learning,Enrolling in Modular Learning

 Undergraduate Preparation Programs

-With an Undergraduate Preparation Program (UPP) at The College, if you are studying full-time, you will complete 8 subjects over 12 months.
+With an Undergraduate Preparation Program (UPP) at The College, you will complete 8 subjects over 12 months.
 Your program is divided over two semesters, Autumn and Spring.

-• Four ‘block’ study periods.
-You will enrol in one course-specific subject in each block (commonly referred to as ‘block’ subjects).
-Each ‘block’ study period runs for four weeks.
+Each semester is comprised of four ‘block’ study periods.
+You will enrol in one course-specific subject in each block (commonly referred to as ‘block subjects’).
+Each block study period runs for four weeks.
 This means you will study one course-specific subject over four weeks, before moving onto the next subject.

 The process of enrolling into your subjects is called ‘subject registration’.